PierreGrognet/ChIPseq_Workshop/ChIP_protocol.md

 - Add 5μl of Micrococcale Nuclease and incubate 20-30 min at 37°C (in the water bath) (+ a control without MNase to check digestion),
 - Gently mix the tubes every 2 min to resuspend the mycelium.
 - Stop the reaction with 30 μl of EGTA pH 8 0.5 M , incubate 5 min on ice.
 - Centrifuge 3-5 min at 4°C at top speed,
 - Recover the supernatant (= soluble chromatin),
 - Repeat the centrifugation to remove as much as possible the undigested genomic DNA.

-(Possibility of Storing -80 ° C at this stage, but for the CHIP it is better to avoid the thawing steps and chain).
+(Possibility of Storing -80 ° C at this stage, but for the CHIP it is better to avoid the thawing steps).

-Checking the nucleosomal scale (on a 50 µl aliquot):

-* Treat with:
+<span style="color:red">(Pourquoi on ne quantifie pas au QuBit à ce stade?)</span>

+#### Checking of chromatin fragmentation (nucleosomal digestion pattern)

+* Save a 50µL aliqot of Micrococcale digested chromatin in a fresh tube, then add:
      + RNAse A (20mg/ml) 10 μl, 60 min at 37°C
      + Proteinase K (20mg/ml) 10 μl, 120 min at 65°C
+     + SDS to 0.5%
-     + SDS 0.5% 65°C over night (=decrosslink)
+     + Incubate at 65°C over night to reverse the crosslink